cfbolz/pypy-15-blog/blogpost.rst

 collection.
 RPython is a garbage collected language, and the interpreter does not have to care much about GC in most cases.
 When the C source code is generated, a GC is automatically inserted.
-This is a source of great flexibility, indeed over time we experimented with a number of different GC approaches, from reference counting to Boehm__ to our current incremental generational collector.
+This is a source of great flexibility.
+Over time we experimented with a number of different GC approaches, from reference counting to Boehm__ to our current incremental generational collector.